prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 ![LITECOIN](/img/cryptocurrency/litecoin-logo.png "LITECOIN"){: .img-medium .img-right }

-[Litecoin](https://litecoin.org/) is a decentralized cryptocurrency.
+<a href="litecoin.org">Litecoin</a> is a decentralized cryptocurrency.
 There is a finite amount in existence, about 84 million.

 It has low transaction fees and fast transaction times.
 It can be bought and sold among other people, and through exchanges.